-For CHNW and BCC products the forward-looking economic expectations are included in the ECL where adjustments are made based on the Group's macroeconomic outlook, using models that correlate these parameters with macroeconomic variables.
+For PPB and BCB products the forward-looking economic expectations are included in the ECL where adjustments are made based on the Group's macroeconomic outlook, using models that correlate these parameters with macroeconomic variables.
 Where modelled correlations are not viable or predictive, adjustments are based on expert judgement to predict the outcomes based on the group's macroeconomic outlook expectations.
-In addition to forward-looking macroeconomic information, other types of FLI, such as specific event risks and industry data, have been taken into account in ECL estimates when required, through the application of out-of-model adjustments.
-These out-of-model adjustments are subject to Credit Committee oversight and approval for statutory reporting.
+In addition to forward-looking macroeconomic information, other types of FLI, such as specific event risks and industry data, have been taken into account in ECL estimates when required, through the application of out-of-model adjustments are subject to Credit Committee oversight and approval for statutory reporting.